Phuket Old Town

 The Old Phuket Post Office, built in 1932, at the intersection of Thalang and Montri Road is now the home of Phuket’s Philatelic Museum.
 Opening hours are Mo-Fr 8:30-16:30 and Sa 9:00-12:00.

 On Hotel in Phang Nga Road has become famous since Leonardo DiCaprio’s movie “The Beach”.
-According to the movie the scene showed a hotel in Bangkok’s Khaosan Road, but the movie shooting was actually done in On On Hotel here in Phuket Town.
+According to the movie the scene showed a hotel in Phuket’s Khaosan Road, but the movie shooting was actually done in On On Hotel here in Phuket Town.

 Thavorn Hotel in Rasada Road is Phuket’s oldest hotel.
 It hosts a nice collection of photos and antiques.
 Have a look in the lobby and you can feel the time wrap atmosphere.